eleda77/eleda77.github.io/docs/vocab_list.md

 **convolve** - to roll or wind together; coil; twist

+**coppice** - an area of closely planted trees in which the trees are cut back regularly to provide wood (older version of 'copse')

 **coruscate** -  to give off or reflect light in bright beams or flashes, sparkle

 **coterie** - a small group of people with shared interests or tastes, especially one that is exclusive of other people